dreamcatcher-tech/network/ideas/Interpulse/DOS/Top Level State Tree in Apps.md

 ### Past data
 If a GUI component requires data from the past, how should it request this ?
 Could supply options like `onLoadPath( path, -5)` to get the item 5 back from current along the current main path.

+The creation function should be able to use structural sharing with latest or any other, since it will be referenced by hash.
+So an object representing a past snapshot of the [[App Complex]] should take up only the diff space.
+Fetching should only take as long as fetching the diffs too.

+Some parts of the app should have these diffs preloaded always, rather than being treated like onDemand data.

 ### Passing Actions
 Each React component could recieve as props: `{ state, network, actions }` where the actions object contains functions which cause a dispatch to the shell.
 Actions could contain the schema, so that a UI can be built for those actions.